APIL: Running a brain injury claim – The Intermediate 2016

-Heather Kearton-Gee of Lyons Davidson’s head injury team attended an excellent training day at the Montague Hotel, London on 16 November 2016.
+Heather Kearton-Gee of Lyons Davidson’s head injury team attended an excellent training day on running a brain injury claim at the Montague Hotel, London on 16 November 2016.

 Matthew Stockwell, barrister at Outer Temple Chambers spoke about client care for brain injured clients.
 He also addressed:

-- Effective case planning from the outset of a claim;
+- Effective case planning from the outset of a brain injury claim;

 - Funding options for claims